Vicky-V2003/Employee-Management-App/README.md

-# Employee-Management-App
-This Employee Management System is a full-stack web application that allows users to manage employee records.
-It supports Create, Read, Update, and Delete (CRUD) operations.
-The frontend is built using HTML, CSS, and JavaScript, and it interacts with a backend developed in Flask.
-Data is stored and managed using a MySQL database.
+# Employee Management System (Flask + MySQL)

+This is a simple Employee Management System built using Flask (Python backend), MySQL for data storage, and a front-end developed with HTML, CSS, and JavaScript.

+## 📌 Features

+- 🧑 Add new employee records
+- 📋 View all employees
+- ✏️ Inline edit and update employee details
+- ❌ Delete employee records with confirmation popup
+- 💡 Real-time UI updates using fetch API

+## 🛠️ Technologies Used

+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: Python (Flask)
+- **Database**: MySQL
+- **Other Tools**: MySQL Workbench, Postman (for testing APIs)

+## 🔧 Setup Instructions